-The Summer Internship Program at WCGS last 10 weeks.
-It is for undergraduates designed to enhance their understanding of modern biology and medical research.
+The ACCESS Summer Internship Program at Weill Cornell Graduate School runs from June 6, 2016 to August 12, 2016.
+It is designed for undergraduate students to enhance their understanding of modern biology and medical research.

 Interns gain hands-on experience in a biomedical research laboratory and are encouraged to apply to PhD programs.
 Selected students are placed in laboratories at the Weill Cornell Medical College under the mentorship of experienced faculty members.

 In addition to the laboratory experience students attend lectures and discussions aimed at enhancing their understanding of the current status of biomedical research, the pathways available for entering research careers, and the range of available career opportunities.
 Students also participate in weekly journal clubs, attend workshops that teach them how to prepare for interviews and seminars, and take part in social activities.

 The program lasts 10 weeks during the summer and begins June 6, 2016.
 At the end of 10 weeks (August 12), a celebratory award ceremony is held in which students give poster and oral presentations on their research.

 Weill Medical College is located in the heart of New York City, one of the world's foremost capitals of science, campusculture, arts, and business.
 Situated in the Upper East Side of Manhattan, overlooking the East River, WCGS enjoys one of the loveliest residential neighborhoods in the city.
 Within walking distance are the Metropolitan Museum of Art, Carnegie Hall, The Museum of Modern Art, The Frick Collection, The Asia Society, The Hispanic Society, and a plethora of art galleries.